 Jesus is the ultimate example of humility.
 As Paul taught us, “Have this in your mind, which was also in Christ Jesus, who, existing in the form of God, didn’t consider equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being made in the likeness of men.
 And being found in human form, he humbled himself, becoming obedient to death, yes, the death of the cross” (Philippians 2:5-8).

-If you want strive to be as humble as Jesus, then you need to surrender to God and what He says about you – over your own or anyone else’s opinions about yourself.
+If you want to strive to be as humble as Jesus, then you need to surrender to God and what He says about you – over your own or anyone else’s opinions about yourself.

 Jesus and the Humility of Children

-Christ had a special esteem for the weak and lowly.
+Christ had special esteem for the weak and lowly.
 Jesus welcomed children saying, “Allow the little children, and don’t forbid them to come to me; for the Kingdom of Heaven belongs to ones like these” (Matthew 19:14).

 He drew attention to the humility of children.
 “In that hour the disciples came to Jesus, saying, ‘Who then is greatest in the Kingdom of Heaven?’